mediaelement/mediaelement/README.md

 ```

 #### Optional: Browsers with JavaScript disabled
-In very rare cases, you might have an non-HTML5 browser with Flash turned on and JavaScript turned off.
+In very rare cases, you might have a non-HTML5 browser with Flash turned on and JavaScript turned off.
 In that specific case, you can also include the Flash `<object>` code.
 ```html
 <video width="320" height="240" poster="poster.jpg" controls="controls" preload="none">
 	<source type="video/mp4" src="myvideo.mp4" />